caoimheD/pp4shoppinglist/README.md

 The site's ideal user is therefore frequent shoppers who could benefit from having more organization in their shopping experience and the site's goal is to provide that to them through the use of lists.

-The User Stories can be found in Github Projects (pp4shoppinglist -> Projects -> pp4shoppinglist) and are displayed in the Kanban board format.
+The User Stories can be found in Github Projects (pp4shoppinglist -> Projects -> pp4shoppinglist or https://github.com/users/caoimheD/projects/3) and are displayed in the Kanban board format.
 Each user story has an acceptance criteria and tasks.
 The User Stories with must-have criteria and that have been completed are:

 - Account registration: As a site user I can create an account so that I can create my shopping list
 - Login: As a site user I can login to my account so that I can view/edit my lists